Kaimātai Koiora Mororiki

 To become a microbiologist you need to have a Bachelor of Science majoring in microbiology, biotechnology, biochemistry or molecular biology.

 A postgraduate qualification, such as a Master's degree or Doctorate, is usually required for those wanting to enter research-based positions.

 A tertiary entrance qualification is required to enter further training.
-NCEA Level 3 in biology, maths, chemistry and physics are recommended.
+Useful subjects include biology, maths, chemistry and physics.

 Microbiologists need to be: